List of iCarly characters: Minor characters

 Shadow Hammer (Aaron Aguilera) is a criminal who appears in "iSam's Mom".

 Chip Chambers (Jacob Bertrand) is the more menacing younger brother of Chuck Chambers.

 Mrs. Papperman (Wendy Braun) is Nevel's mother.
 She is only seen in "iNevel," in which she forced Nevel to remove a bad review he wrote about iCarly.

 The Dorfmans (Dalton O'Dell, Shane Partlow, Casey Williams, and Stephanie C. Allen) are Carly's dorky cousins whom she despises due to them being uncontrollably annoying.

 Kyoko and Yuki (Ally Maki and Harry Shum, Jr.) are two Japanese webstars whom iCarly competed against in iGo to Japan.
 They attempted to ruin iCarly's chances of winning the iWeb Awards by stranding them in the middle of nowhere.

 Mystery Girl is a little girl (Anna Clark) who appears in "iSpace Out".
 She arrives at Spencer and Carly's apartment while Carly is away at space camp.
+Spencer wonders if she is real or an illusion.

 Gunsmoke (Anthony Vitale) is a bodyguard who appears in "iSam's Mom".
-Mrs. Benson hires him to protect Freddie when she worries about the Shadow Hammer.
+Mrs. Benson hires him to protect Freddie when she worries about the Shadow Hammer hurting him.
+He served in three military wars and has a hole in his leg the size of his thumbnail.
+His name is taken from the Western drama series of the same name.

 Marta Trundel (Kit Pongetti) is Lewbert's former girlfriend.
-Carly, Sam, and Freddie try to reunite Marta and Lewbert to put an end to Lewbert's attitude in "iFind Lewbert's Lost Love", only to find out that they broke up after 5 weeks of dating because of Marta's obsessiveness and that she is the presumed cause of Lewbert becoming an irritable person.
+Carly, Sam, and Freddie try to reunite Marta and Lewbert to put an end to Lewbert's attitude in "iFind Lewbert's Lost Love", only to find out that he broke up with after 5 weeks because of her abusive and obsessive behavior.

-Wade Collins (Alex Schemmer) is a British-Canadian aspiring singer and a shouter who refers to Americans as "hobknockers".
+Wade Collins (Alex Schemmer) is a British-Canadian aspiring singer whom the iCarly gang volunteer to boost his career after they unintentionally sabotage his chances on America Sings.
+Off-camera, he is shown to be obnoxious, rude and short-tempered.
+He hates puppies and lied about his mother needing surgery to gain sympathy from the public.
+He frequently refers to Americans as "hobknockers".

 Doug Toder (Daniel Samonas) is Spencer's old archrival who only appears in "iFence".
 He challenged Freddie to a fencing competition, only to be beaten by him and Ms. Benson.

 Veronica (Valerie Azlynn) was Spencer's date in "iMake Sam Girlier", but their relationship happened only because she liked his tuxedo.
 She returns in "iEnrage Gibby", to express condolence when she thinks Spencer is dead.

 Detective Stuart 'Spanky' Stimbler (Ryan Bollman) is a childhood bully of Spencer who only appears in "iStakeout".
 His nickname "Spanky" refers to the fact that he likes to spank unsuspecting people as a joke.

 Tasha (Emily Ratajkowski) is Gibby's girlfriend.
 She had a minor role in "iSpeed Date" and a major role in "iEnrage Gibby".
+Multiple characters are surprised that she and Gibby are dating.